 5. The temporary account has limited usage traffic.
 The account doesn't have the expiration time until the usage is run out.

 This billing profile is suitable for a Hotspot scenario.
 The service provider charge the wireless service based on usage volume.

 1. Click Security > Authentication > Billing Profile.
-The Billing Profile List page will be appear.

 2. Click Add New Billing Profile.